duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 now you should be able to retry the ssh command and see that it logs directly into your robot.

-Doubt: This doesn't seem to work 100% of the time.
+Doubt: This doesn't seem to work.

+TODO: Breandan Considine fix when we have time